 There is no getting those payments back.
 If reversals happen often, these fees can add up.
 Significantly impacting business revenue.

 Furthermore, a merchant that acquires a significant amount of chargebacks will be categorized as risky.
 They may lose their merchant account and relationship with their payment processor.
-Moreover, they will lose customer trust.
-Further plummeting sales.
+Moreover, they will lose customer trust-further plummeting sales.

 Lastly, merchants may be subject to additional transaction regulations– depending on their payment processor.
 A payment processor may require merchants to pre-authorize every transaction.
 Or merchants may be required to only send orders to billing addresses, nothing that doesn’t match the payment card address.